Haiku Point 2

 No analysis available

-I looked for phrases such as mandatory pool participation, required rental program, or cannot opt out and found none.
-With no evidence of any hotel or STR program, there is also no basis for a mandatory pool requirement.
+I looked for phrases indicating required participation, mandatory hotel pool, or cannot opt out language and found none.
+There is no evidence of any rental-pool program, so mandatory participation is not supported.

 No analysis available